Loom and Leaf Memory Foam Mattress Review

 The Loom and Leaf mattress is made up of 4 layers, and it’s clear that this mattress has been designed with the highest quality materials, which are mainly located in the upper portion.

-They’ve done this so you can enjoy both the memory foam experience and the plush, organic cotton (and not a standard polyester cover).
+They’ve done this so you can enjoy both the foam experience and the organic, plush cotton (and not a standard polyester cover).

 Also, since the Loom and Leaf mattress is 12” tall, it’s thicker than the 10” mattress size that competitors offer in this category.
 This extra thickness adds more durability and support compression.